eldraco/github-tasks/README.md

 - `N`: toggle hide tasks with no date
 - `F`: set Date <= filter (YYYY-MM-DD)
 - `t / a`: show today only / show all
+- `T`: set the selected task's focus day to today
+- `Y / y`: move the selected task's focus day forward/backward by one day

 Cache & fetch
 - `u`: fetch from GitHub and update local cache